pvrzz/Portage/README.md

 * **Handle with care:** Your export bundle contains live session cookies.
 Treat this file exactly like an exported password vault.
 Keep it local, import it, and delete it immediately.
 * **No deduplication:** Importing the exact same file twice will duplicate your history and cookies.
 Just run it once and verify.

+## Install (Packed)
+Check the releases tab of the repo, or go to the website for Portage at: https://portage.pvrz.lol/ for the latest Firefox and Chrome package.

 ## Install (Unpacked)

 ### Chrome